 Buying a Cooling-Off Period: The 2-Day Right to Return

-In California, you can buy a cooling-off period, but it only lasts 2 days, and you have to buy it before you leave the dealership with the vehicle!
+In California, you can buy a cooling-off period for a used vehicle that costs less than $40k, but it only lasts 2 days, and you have to buy it before you leave the dealership with the vehicle!
 Unsurprisingly, no one suspects that the shiny car on the lot will have problems within the first few days - if they did, would they buy it?
 We have looked at literally thousands of consumer vehicle purchases, and have never seen a deal where the consumer purchased the overpriced 2-day cooling-off period.
 Many dealers will tell you that you are not allowed to return the vehicle because you signed a form declining to purchase the expensive cooling-off period.
 This is a lie.
 Even if you did not buy the 2-day cooling off period, you may still be able to return your vehicle if the dealership did something wrong.

 Right to Return a Vehicle Due To Dealer Misconduct

 Virtually every illegal dealer practice discussed on this website may allow you to return your vehicle and get your money back.

 Dealer’s Right to Demand Return